American Kennel Club: Health

 The AKC supports some canine health research and has run advertising campaigns implying that the AKC is committed to healthy dogs, but the AKC's role in furthering dog health is controversial.
 Temple Grandin maintains that the AKC's standards only regulate physical appearance, not emotional or behavioral health.
-The AKC itself states that "There is a widely held belief that 'AKC' or 'AKC papers' guarantee the quality of a dog.
+According to a statement by the AKC, "There is a widely held belief that 'AKC' or 'AKC papers' guarantee the quality of a dog.
 This is not the case.
 AKC is a registry body.
 A registration certificate ... in no way indicates the quality or state of health of the dog."

 The AKC has no health standards for breeding; the only breeding restriction is age (a dog can be no younger than eight months).
 Though the majority of the 170 breed-specific parent clubs have a health committee devoted to their breed's specific concerns, the AKC prohibits clubs from imposing stricter regulations since the AKC Rules Applying to Registration and Discipline apply to all breed clubs and do not provide an option for breed clubs to extend or override them.
 Thus, an AKC breed club cannot require a higher breeding age, hip dysplasia ratings, genetic tests for heritable diseases, or any other restrictions.
 Parent clubs have the power to define the looks of the breed, or the breed standard, and may also restrict participation in non-regular events or classes such as futurities or maturities to only those dogs meeting their defined criteria.
 These non-regular events can require health testing, DNA sampling, instinct/ability testing, and other outlined requirements as established by the hosting club.

 In summary, attention to health among breeders is voluntary and not mandated.
 By contrast, many dog clubs outside the U.S. do require health tests of breeding dogs.
 The German Shepherd Club of Germany, for example, requires hip and elbow X-rays in addition to other tests before a dog can be bred.
 Such breeding restrictions are not allowed in AKC member clubs.
 As a result, some U.S. breeders have established parallel registries or health databases outside of the AKC; for example, the Berner Garde established such a database in 1995 after genetic diseases reduced the average lifespan of a Bernese Mountain Dog to seven years.
 By comparison, the Swiss Bernese Mountain Dog Club introduced mandatory hip X-rays in 1971.